erolmuh/abp/docs/en/tutorials/microservice/part-06.md

 ![generate-catalog-service-proxy](images/generate-catalog-service-proxy.png)

-We have generated the proxy classes for the `IProductIntegrationService` interface.
-Now, we must add the *Remote Service* url to the `appsettings.json` file of the `CloudCrm.OrderingService` project.
-Open the `appsettings.json` file (the `appsettings.json` file of the `CloudCrm.OrderingService` project of the `CloudCrm.OrderingService` .NET solution) and add the *CatalogService* section following configuration:
+Proxy classes for the `IProductIntegrationService` interface have been generated.
+This configuration is usually added automatically.

+However, if it has not been added, you must manually add the `CatalogService` entry to the `appsettings.json` file of the `CloudCrm.OrderingService` project:

 ```json
 {